Skip to main content

 The RV Kitchen Reality Check

-One-Pan and One-Pot Meals: The Core Strategy
+One-Pan and One-Pot Meals: The Go-To Approach

 Skillet hash (any protein + vegetables + eggs): Dice potatoes and cook in skillet with oil until crispy (15 min).
 Add whatever protein you have (leftover chicken, sausage, ground beef), cook through.
 Add diced peppers and onions, cook 5 more minutes.
 Crack eggs into gaps in the pan, cover, and steam until set.
 One pan, minimal cleanup, adaptable to whatever's on hand.